Meanwhile, back at the ranch…

 Small groupings of furniture were clustered elsewhere in the large room, as well, in a way to create intimate spaces.
 The lighting was subdued, despite the floor-to-ceiling leaded glass on the wall opposite the fireplace with French doors opening to a small, tidy, walled English garden with neatly trimmed boxwoods.
 Of course, the perennials had been cut back for winter, but Mike imagined it must be beautiful in bloom.

-Turning on the light for his camera, Mike began to film the room, before turning to the desk and zooming in on several of the photos, including one of Teddy Roosevelt with his arm around a young man who might have been in his early teens and one of Winston Churchill with a uniformed man that looked like a forty-something version of the youngster with Teddy.
+Turning on the light for his camera, Mike began to film the room, capturing a shot of large bust of Martin Luther King, Junior on a bookshelf before turning to the desk and zooming in on several of the photos, including one of Teddy Roosevelt with his arm around a young man who might have been in his early teens and one of Winston Churchill with a uniformed man who looked like a forty-something version of the youngster with Teddy.
 In still another, it appeared to Mike that same man was in the Oval Office with JFK.

-He was starting to bring his discovery to Alicia’s attention when a tall, broad-shouldered, trim older man in a well-tailored, grey pinstripe suit, crisply starched white shirt and burgundy and pale blue foulard silk tie walked into the room, smiled and extended his hand to Alicia.
+He was starting to bring his discovery to Alicia’s attention when a tall, broad-shouldered, trim older man in a well-tailored, grey pinstripe suit, crisply starched white shirt with a burgundy and pale blue foulard silk tie walked into the room, smiled and extended his hand to Alicia.

 “Miss Smythington-Clarke, I apologize for keeping you waiting.
 I was on an unexpected call.
 I’m David O’Grady, but people call me Dog.”

-Alicia and Mike were both taken aback.
+Alicia was taken aback.
 No way this guy was turning one hundred.
 He could have easily passed for someone thirty years younger.
 The producer must have screwed up.

 Standing and recovering herself, Alicia finally said, “Mr. O’Grady, I’m the one who must apologize, my producer sent me here to interview a man turning one hundred tomorrow.
 Perhaps your father?”